This post may contain affiliate links, view our disclosure.

 2. Arrange the potatoes in the air fryer basket.
 Air fry for 30 minutes, and then flip the potatoes over and cook until a paring knife slides out.
 This will take an additional 5 to 10 minutes, depending on the size of your potatoes.

-1. After the potatoes are cooked, let them cool until they’re not too hot to handle, then cut each in half length-wise.
+3. After the potatoes are cooked, let them cool until they’re not too hot to handle, then cut each in half length-wise.
 Scoop out the potato flesh, leaving about 1/4 to 1/2-inch of potato intact.

-2. Preheat the air fryer to 400F.
+4. Preheat the air fryer to 400F.
 Arrange the potato skins in the air fryer basket with the skin sides facing down.
 Brush the inside of each potato skin with the remaining 1 tablespoon olive oil, and sprinkle on the remaining 1/4 teaspoon salt and 1/4 teaspoon black pepper.
+Air fry for 5 minutes to crisp up the skins.

-4. Sprinkle the cheese into the potato skins, and then the bacon.
-Air fry at 400F until the cheese is melted, about 3 to 5 minutes.
+6. Air fry at 400F until the cheese is melted, about 3 to 5 minutes.

-Storage and Reheating
+Storage

 Store leftover cheesy potato skins covered in the fridge for up to 4 days.
 Don’t add the sour cream and chives on top until right before serving because these toppings don’t reheat well.

-To keep them crispy, you can reheat potato skins straight from the fridge in the oven or in the air fryer.
+To keep them crispy, you can reheat potato skins straight from the fridge either in the oven or in the air fryer.

 After potato skins are reheated, add the sour cream and chives on top.